Search this site

 Costa Rica is one of the world leaders in the use of pesticides, consuming about 7 times the amount per acre as compared to the United States.
 However, recently there has been a focused effort to reduce the use and implement organic gardening techniques.

 Similarly, purchasing a quality, reliable car can be challenging.
-Odometer turn backs and the importation of salvaged vehicles from other Central American countries are issues.
+Odometer turn backs and the importation of salvaged vehicles from the US and other Central American countries are issues.
 As with purchasing property, find a trusted resource referred to by others, and do your homework.

 Costa Rica has the highest number of poisonous creatures anywhere in the world, numbering 26.
 Add in jaguars, saltwater crocodiles and bull sharks makes this country pretty lethal if you don't show it constant respect.